MasssiveJuice08/morrowind-modding-with-massivejuice/src/site/notes/00 Projects/Far From the Marsh/Far From the Marsh - Home.md

 Friction is not always a bad thing in creative processes though; conflict and restrictions can be great stimuli for creativity.
 With that in mind, what ChatGPT lacks as a creative tool that a human does not is:
 - It can take creative feedback, but it won't give it back (unprompted, that is) - if you give it a creative prompt for a terrible script idea, _it'll do it anyway_, for better or worse.
 - It won't fight for _'its'_[^1] own ideas and argue that theirs should be used over your own ideas

+Given the AI's limitations, seeking critical feedback from other modders will remain an important step in the creative process.
+That being said, ChatGPT has proved to be an invaluable tool in the initial developmental stage.

 ### Brainstorming the Concept